 Located in the aptly named Borer’s Falls Conservation Area, this beauty is another one of Hamilton’s beautiful waterfalls.
-While there’s 100+ in the city alone, Borer’s Falls is one of the underrated waterfalls.
-The crowds flock to Tiffany or Webster’s Falls, so if you’re looking for a waterfall that’s just as gorgeous but without the crowds – you’ve come to the right place!
+While there’s 100+ in the city alone, Borer’s Falls is one of the most underrated waterfalls.
+Crowds flock to Tiffany and Webster’s Falls, so if you’re looking for a waterfall that’s just as gorgeous but without the crowds – you’ve come to the right place!

 Getting to Borer’s Falls

-Borer’s Falls is along the beautiful Bruce Trail, and owned by the Royal Botanical Gardens.
-Where to start your journey depends on how much of a hike you’re looking to go on to see this beauty.
+Borer’s Falls is along the beautiful Bruce Trail and owned by the Royal Botanical Gardens.
+This waterfall is located within the Rock Chapel Sanctuary in Hamilton, Ontario.
+Where to start your journey depends on how long of a hike you’re looking for!

-If you’re looking for the easier route, there is a paid parking lot off of Rock Chapel Road.
-However, it is closed in the winter months.
+If you’re aiming for the easier route, there is a paid parking lot off of Rock Chapel Road.
+Click here to get directions to this parking lot within the Rock Chapel Sanctuary.
+I should mention that it’s closed in the winter months.
 Don’t fret as you can park on the road’s shoulder close to the gate.
 From here, you’ll see a trail sign on the right side of the parking lot.
 Follow the arrow for the Borer’s Falls trail and you’ll see the familiar Bruce Trail blazes.

-However, if you’re looking for a good hike and a solid workout, follow York Road to the Borer’s Falls Dog Park where you can park for free.
-From here you’ll take the York Road Side Bruce Trail to the Ray Lowes Side Trail.
-Be warned though… to get to Borer’s Falls is an uphill battle!
+However, if you’re looking for a good hike and a solid workout, follow York Road to the Borers Falls Dog Park where you’ll find free parking.
+Click here for directions.
+From here, take the York Road Side Bruce Trail to the Ray Lowes Side Trail.
+Be warned though… getting to Borer’s Falls is an uphill battle!

 Follow the trail to the right and you’ll come upon the lookout… and voila!
 You’ll see the areas has plenty of trees, so winter makes viewing this beauty a lot easier.